scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ## Step 5.
 Monitor the cluster

 It is critical to actively monitor the overall health and performance of a cluster running in production.
-This section will help you to configure monitoring and logging for your AKS cluster.
+This section shows how to configure monitoring and logging for your AKS cluster.

 ### Recommendation